fbpx

 woman meditating illustration

-Get ready to get your hands dirty, because just 30 minutes of outdoor gardening can lead to a decrease of the stress hormone cortisol and an increase in mood, according to a 2011 study out of the Netherlands.
+Get ready to get your hands dirty!
+Did you know that just 30 minutes of outdoor gardening can lead to a decrease of the stress hormone cortisol and an increase in mood?
 Even caring for a window herb garden provides benefits as long as you’re playing with soil.
 Christopher Lowry, Ph.D., a researcher at the University of Colorado at Boulder, found that soil contains a bacterium that increases the release and metabolism of serotonin (a neurotransmitter) in the parts of the brain that control cognitive function and mood.
 Dig, plant, water, weed!

 fish swimming illustration